minoa-lang/reference/src/type-system/types/enum-types.md

 - tuple variant: a name, followed by a tuple defintion
 - struct varaiant: a name, followed by a struct body with only fields

-Each field in a variant may be made mutable, allow it to be modified after the structure is initially created, as by default each field may only be assigned when defining it in a [struct expression](../../expressions/constructing-expressions.md#struct-expressions-), and may not be modified later on.
+Each field in a variant may be made mutable, allow it to be modified after the structure is initially created, as by default each field may only be assigned when defining it in a [struct expression], and may not be modified later on.

 > _Note_: struct fields may not have an anonymous generic struct type.